Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

         institution, a branch of a foreign training institution in Vietnam or a Vietnamese training institution to a full-time student in a foreign language;
-    b)  Bachelor\'s degree in foreign languages issued by Vietnamese training institutions;
+    b)  Bachelor's degree in foreign languages issued by Vietnamese training institutions;
     c)  Have one of the foreign language certificates specified in Appendix II of this Regulation that is still valid as of the